robhaj/stripe-api-intro/README.md

 ## Stripe.js
 Stripe.js makes it easy to collect credit card (and other similarly sensitive) details without having the information touch your server.
-If you need help after reading this, check out our answers to common questions or chat live with other developers in #stripe on freenode.

 ### Register an account with Stripe
 [Register] (https://dashboard.stripe.com/register)